ASD-Blueprint/desktop.gov.au/program/resistance.md

 layout: persona
 title: The resistance
 timeline:
-- title: New tool / system introduced
+- title: New tool/system introduced
   actions: |
     * Learn a new tool as its been launched
-    * Look at new tool / system
+    * Look at new tool/system
   pain_points: |
     None
   tools: |